 Ireland has a well-developed communications infrastructure.
 A number of cellphone/mobile phone providers offer national coverage and there are well-established landline phone networks.
 In populated urban areas, there should be good mobile signal but as we head into rural areas, signal may fluctuate.
 Internet and Wi-Fi are easily accessible in most urban areas and most hotels and restaurants provide free WIFI.
 Please check data roaming charges for Ireland with your service provider before leaving home as these can quickly become very expensive.

 The currency of Ireland is the Euro € (EUR).
 Credit cards are widely accepted at mid-high range establishments, but it is advisable to carry money in cash with you as well, especially when in pubs, restaurants and rural areas.
 ATMs are widely available in cities, but not so in rural areas smaller villages.

-Ireland can be quite expensive, with prices for even day to day items comparably higher than other the UK.
-Food and drink in restaurants and bars can be quite pricy.
+Ireland can be more expensive than the mainland in the UK.
+Food and drink in restaurants and bars can be quite pricy, especially in cities.

 • Bank Opening